kylekingcdn/music-library-exporter/README.md

 > The value of this option MUST be set to the corresponding value in your Music app's Preferences.
 > It can be found under: Preferences > Files > Music Media folder location.
-> library-generator can NOT validate what is entered for this value, so it is important to ensure that it is accurate.
+> music-library-exporter can NOT validate what is entered for this value, so it is important to ensure that it is accurate.
 >
 > NOTE: This option is mandatory unless the value is being imported via `--read_prefs`.
 >